 NORA is funded by the Nordic Council of Ministers with supplementary contributions from the four participating constituents.
 The main NORA secretariat is located in Tórshavn in the Faroe Islands, while four contact people staff the secretariats in Greenland, Iceland, west Norway and north Norway.

 NORA operates within three set areas of work:

-Agenda Setting, NORA influences the region’s agendas through strategic initiatives and project results.
+Agenda setting: NORA influences the region’s agendas through strategic initiatives and project results.

-NORA can also function as an administrative body or secretariat for relevant initiatives, such as the Nordic presidency project ”Growth in the Blue Bioeconomy” (2015-2017).
+NORA can also function as an administrative body or secretariat for relevant initiatives, such as the Nordic Council of Ministers’ 2015-2017 project, Growth in the Blue Bioeconomy.